thepaperpilot/thepaperpilot.github.io/site/garden/leftism/index.md

 This fundamental disagreement over whether the existence of a transitionary state is justified has historically led to conflicts between communists and anarchists, such as the USSR going after nearby anarchist societies.
 Both groups saw the other as counter-revolutionaries.

+A lot of anarchist values and concepts, like mutual aid and free association, likely also describe the stateless, classless, moneyless society communists want.

 ## Reform vs Revolution

 Reform is the process of iteratively changing the system from within, and revolution means overthrowing the system entirely (not necessarily violently).
 Typically when people are referring to communists (MLs) or anarchists, they're referring to revolutionary socialists, as the prevailing opinion is that the system will not willingly allow the existing power structures to be overturned democratically.